Golden76z/tetris-optimizer/README.md

 ## Solver

 We then use the backtracking Algorithm to find the best solution to fit all the tetrominos of the file into the minimum square possible.
+It place a tetromino if it can, otherwise it goes to the next tetromino until he finds the solution.
+If no solutions were found on the current square, we increase the size of the square and try again.

  ### MIT License